 - Before doing a DPhil/PhD, gain experience by supporting research in some way.
-Ask academics in your field how you might assist, or get tutoring or teaching experience with any age group. - During a DPhil/PhD, get university teaching experience or tutor on programmes such as The Brilliant Club. - Start building a network around your area of interest.
-Join relevant societies, and attend Careers Service talks on developing a professional network within academia - Get your work out there; submit articles for publication and help with outreach events. - Speak at conferences, or organise one yourself. - Apply for internships with non-UK universities and/or industry to gain international and practical experience, for example, those offered by the Careers Service.
+Ask academics in your field how you might assist on research projects they or others are running, or get tutoring or teaching experience with any age group. - During a DPhil/PhD, get university teaching experience or tutor on programmes such as The Brilliant Club. - Start building a network around your area of interest.
+Join relevant societies, and attend Careers Service talks on developing a professional network within academia. - Get your work out there; submit articles for publication and help with outreach events. - Speak at conferences, or support/lead the organisation of one yourself - Apply for internships with non-UK universities and/or industry to gain international and practical experience, for example, those offered by the Careers Service.